Uc71/Chemotherapy-Drug-Trials/README.md

 I created a bar graph showing the total number of tests done for each drug regimen.
 I did this twice, first using pandas' innate graphing capabilities, then by using matplotlib.
 I attempted to make the formatting as similar as possible between both graphs.
-The pylot chart is here:
+The pyplot chart is here:
 ![image](https://user-images.githubusercontent.com/73863977/119922062-0e5fc600-bf3d-11eb-9db2-027ea41ef983.png)

 The matplotlib chart is here: